Ashish-Khatri8/ERC1155_Marketplace/README.md

 ### NFTs

-- Any address can interact with mintNFT() function to mint an NFT with incrementing token ids.
+- Any address can interact with mintNFT() function to mint a NFT with incrementing token ids.
 - Token IDs start with 1 and increment for next token(implemented using Counters.sol).
 - These NFT tokens can be listed for sale on the MarketPlace contract for a specific amount of BlazeTokens(TokenId: 0)